nning/svelte-rails/README.md

     $ bundle
     $ rails svelte:install

-If you have started with a fresh Rails app, you can overwrite conflicting files.
+You can overwrite conflicting files if you have started with a fresh Rails app or did not change the webpack config of your existing one.

 An example Rails app demonstrating the integration of svelte-rails can be found here:
 https://github.com/nning/svelte-rails-demo/commits/master